m4fn3/K2geLocker/README.md

 ## Usage
 - Set your passcode in plugin setting.
-- Tap "Invite" button and select "Lock the Server" to lock the server.
+- Tap "Invite" button and select "Lock the Server" to lock the server.<br>Also you can use /lock command to lock the server.
 - Select any channel in that server and enter passcode to unlock the server.

 ## ScreenShot